ahephner/cpqTags/README.md

 This project allows for custom search of our internal products.
 This allows for admins to create phrases or promos and group products together.

 ## Quick Example Use
 Lets assume you have 3 different vehicles for sale.
-A black motorcycle, a grey minivan and a red car.
+A black truck, a grey minivan and a red car.
 You want your users to search your inventory to find which vehicles you sell even if they don't know the exact vin #.
 Admins could create search lables that group vehicles together that seat 3 or more people or are red in color.
-You would create the following Search Labels: "Red Exterior Color" and "Seat 3 Plus".
+Also, you a offering 10% off new trucks.
+You would create the following Search Labels: "Red Exterior Color", "Seat 3 Plus" and a promo Label 'Truck Special'.
 Then you would create Tags as shown below

 New Tag Search Label Look up: "Red Exterior Color" Product Lookup: 'red car'